typesafehub/conductr-doc/src/main/play-doc/operation/DeployingBundlesOps.md

 ]
 ```

 The resolution will follow the sequence of resolvers declared in `~/.conductr/settings.conf`.
-Based on the example above, if `my_resolver` returns a bundle (either from cache or a new download), then the remaining resolvers will not be invoked.
+Based on the example above, if `my_resolver` returns a bundle and bundle configuration (either from cache or a new download), then the remaining resolvers will not be invoked.

 **Do not use `print`** - use built-in Python logging library instead.
 This will allow correct output when `-q` is supplied to `conduct load` command.
 Using `print` instead of Python logging library will break [orchestration](#Using-CLI-to-orchestrate-bundle-deployments) of bundle deployments.